The Ultimate Marketing Pack for Fashion Marketing Professionals

 Your Synergies in the World of Fashion

-–Keep a list of influencers, bloggers you could synergize with to take things to the next level.
+–Keep a list of Social Media influencers and bloggers you could synergize with to take things to the next level.

 –If you can’t afford them, see who will do a free feature as long as they get to keep the items.